marcelosinnerworkings/data-modeling/README.md

 ## What is it?

-To sum up, this repository contains data modeling stuff: diagrams, SQL scripts, and other files that might be useful in the creation or restoration of databases.
+To sum up, this repository contains data modeling stuff: diagrams, SQL scripts, JSON and XML files, and other artifacts that might be useful in the creation or restoration of databases and data pipelines.

 ## Why?

-Saving SQL DDL scripts and data modeling files that provide a high-level vision of databases is particularly useful - not only for obvious backup reasons, but also to use them as a blueprint/template for new databases and business needs.
+Saving SQL DDL scripts and data modeling files that provide a high-level vision of databases is particularly useful - not only for obvious backup reasons, but also to use them as a blueprint/template for new databases, data pipelines, and business needs.

 ## What are the contents?